 How did Canada get its name?
 It came borne on the wind.
 The word "Canada" was first heard off Anticosti Island in the Gulf of St. Lawrence on August 13, 1535, during Jacques Cartier's second voyage of exploration.
 Jesuit Pierre-Francois-Xavier de Charlevoix, the great early historian of New France, says it derived from the word "Kanata," a Huron-Iroquois term for village or community.|

-Two Indian youths Cartier had brought to France from his first voyage
+Two Indigenous youths Cartier had brought to France from his first voyage

 the previous year recognized farniliar landmarks and poinred west across